particle-iot/docs/src/content/tutorials/learn-more/weather.md

 If you want to display the values in local time with daylight saving adjustments, you'll need to do this separately.
 One option is to use the [LocalTimeRK](https://github.com/rickkas7/LocalTimeRK) library.

+Another option is to send the `timezone_offset` from the Top-Level values returned from the Weather API.
+This will return the appropriate UTC offset for the time the API call was made, but will not return information about a change in adjustment if DST starts or ends during period covered by data.

 ### Units